 With the domain and hosting out of the way, it’s time to get to work on the fun stuff:

-- Here’s a complete beginner’s guide on how to start a blog – step by step from zero to hero
+- Here’s a complete beginner’s guide on how to make a site with WordPress – step by step from zero to hero

 - Here’s a massive roundup of the best free WordPress themes available in the market – to make your site looking like it’s prom night